Grand Pavilion of performing arts center

 As the main entrance to the performing arts center, the Grand Pavilion serves as the town square of our performing arts village.
 Approximately 3,800 square feet in size, it can comfortably accommodate up to 600 standing guests or 325 seated guests.

-The upper-most segment of the Grand Pavilion that leads out to the Theatre Courtyard, the Upper Pavilion serves as the perfect location for informal receptions of up to 110 guests.
+The upper-most segment of the Grand Pavilion that leads out to the Clarice Courtyard, the Upper Pavilion serves as the perfect location for informal receptions of up to 110 guests.

 This lounge (up to 49 guests) serves as a meeting and reception space within the performing arts center.

-The Theatre Courtyard is located outside Applause Café, near the administrative offices of the School of Theatre, Dance, and Performance Studies.
+The Clarice Courtyard is located outside Applause Café, near the administrative offices of the School of Theatre, Dance, and Performance Studies.